vmware/vic/CONTRIBUTING.md

 ## Repository structure

-The layout in the repo is as follows - this is a recent reorganisation so there is still some mixing between directories:
+The layout within the repository is as follows:
-* cmd - the main packages for compiled components
+* `cmd` - the main packages for compiled components
-* doc - all project documentation other than the standard files in the root
+* `doc` - all project documentation other than the standard files in the root
-* infra - supporting scripts, utilities, et al
+* `infra` - supporting scripts, utilities, et al.
-* isos - ISO mastering scripts and uncompiled content
+* `isos` - ISO mastering scripts and uncompiled content
-* lib - common library packages that are tightly coupled to vmware/vic
+* `lib` - common library packages that are tightly coupled to vmware/vic
-* pkg - packages that are not tightly coupled to vmware/vic and could be usefully consumed in other projects.
+* `pkg` - packages that are not tightly coupled to vmware/vic and could be usefully consumed in other projects.
 There is still some sanitization to do here.
-* tests - integration and system test code that doesn't use go test
+* `tests` - integration and scenario test code that doesn't use go test
-* vendor - standard Go vendor model
+* `vendor` - standard Go vendor model

 ## Troubleshooting